Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: System Model and Problem Formulation

 \subsection{Spatial Model}

-Each BS $i$, where $i\in\{1,2,\ldots,I\}$ is the index of BS, receives uplink wireless signals through its ULA.
-The channel consists of one LoS path and several non-line-of-sight (NLoS) paths.
-It is important to note that the LoS path may be obstructed by obstacles such as walls.
-Fig. \ref{fig: System-Model}(b) illustrates an example scenario with one user, one scatter and $I=3$ BSs.
-We observe that BS 1 receives one LoS path and one NLoS path, while BS 2 only receives one NLoS path due to the obstruction of the LoS path.
+Each BS $i$, where $i\in\{1,2,\ldots,I\}$ is the index of the BS, receives uplink wireless signals through its ULA.
+The channel consists of one Line-of-Sight (LoS) path and several Non-Line-of-Sight (NLoS) paths.
+Fig. \ref{fig: System-Model}(b) illustrates an example scenario with one user, one scatterer and $I=3$ BSs.
+We observe that BS 1 receives one LoS path and one NLoS path, while BS 2 receives only one NLoS path due to the obstruction of the LoS path.